numfocus/infrastructure/docs/ci_cd_guide/index.rst

 ******************************
-Paying for CI/CD with numFOCUS
+Paying for CI/CD with NumFOCUS
 ******************************

-This guide is intended to help you set up a CI/CD pipeline for your project and get it paid for by numFOCUS.
+This guide is intended to help you set up a CI/CD pipeline for your project and get it paid for by NumFOCUS.

 **WIP**